-Dutch police clash with protesters in Amsterdam, Eindhoven
+Dutch police clash with anti-lockdown protesters in 2 cities

 Video from Urk, 80 kilometers (50 miles) northeast of Amsterdam, showed youths breaking into the coronavirus testing facility near the village’s harbor before it was set ablaze Saturday night.

+The lockdown was imposed by the Dutch government to rein in the spread of the more transmissible variant of the coronavirus.

+Police said they fined more than 3,600 people nationwide for breaching the curfew that ran from 9 p.m.
+Saturday until 4:30 a.m.
+Sunday and arrested 25 people for breaching the curfew or for violence.

-The police and municipality issued a statement Sunday expressing their anger at rioting, “from throwing fireworks and stones to destroying police cars and with the torching of the test location as a deep point.”
+The police and municipal officials issued a statement Sunday expressing their anger at rioting, “from throwing fireworks and stones to destroying police cars and with the torching of the test location as a deep point.”

 “This is not only unacceptable, but also a slap in the face, especially for the local health authority staff who do all they can at the test center to help people from Urk,” the local authorities said, adding that the curfew would be strictly enforced for the rest of the week.

-On Sunday, all that remained of the portable building used to administer coronavirus tests was a burned-out shell.
+On Sunday, all that remained of the portable testing building was a burned-out shell.

-Associated Press writer Mike Corder contributed to this report from Otterlo.
+Associated Press writer Mike Corder in Otterlo contributed.

 Follow all of AP’s pandemic coverage at: